- Go Hiking

 |Park Description:|| |

 Originally part of Van Cortlandt Manor, Blue Mountain Reservation was purchased by Westchester County in 1927.
-Today, the park offers hiking, picnicking, fishing, a playground, and archery and shooting ranges, as well as being nationally known as a mountain biking center.
+The park offers hiking, picnicking, fishing, a playground, and archery and shooting ranges, as well as being nationally known as a mountain biking center.
 All trails are open for hiking, and many are wide woods roads, offering plenty of room for both bikers and hikers.
-The park is open daily from 8 AM to dusk.

 |Trails Overview:|| |

 Hikers may prefer weekday visits to avoid the heavy mountain bike activity on weekends.
 The complex trail system is rather poorly blazed.
 The official park trail map designates most intersections with numbers, but these numbers do not appear on the ground at most intersections.
 It is best to print out the trail map from the Blue Mountain website, and if available get a free map from the entrance kiosk.
 A five-mile loop includes both Mt.
 Spitzenberg and Blue Mountain.
 The north end of the 12-mile Briarcliff-Peekskill Trailway is within Blue Mountain Reservation.

 |Contact Information:||Westchester County, Dept. of Parks Recreation & Conservation |